vonreinhard/phys244/report.md

 ### 3.1 OpenMP

 ### 3.2 OpenACC
+Since OpenAcc is much similar with OpenMP, its developing process could refer from the OpenMp version.
+For the $\mathbf{update}$, it seems that we could directly parallel them withm three matrixs copy and force matrix just need to be sent to device without sending back. $\mathbf{compute}$ function , the situation is more complex but we still could handle it.
+When we look at potential and kinetic, we are doing the combination.
+Thus, we could use the reduction.
+Furthermore, for other computation we found the rij(distance for different particle) and degree could be used privately.
+Thus. after implementing those method, we success finished the OpenAcc version.
 ### 3.3 CUDA
 From my observation, there are two part we need to do the parallelization which first part is $\mathbf{compute}$ function and the other is $\mathbf{update}$ part.